 Averted in the episode itself.
 Esteban who is a Hispanic, blatantly points out how they would make a democracy (America), but how Carey (a woman) or Zac and Cody (children) would not receive a vote.

 Played with in Doctor Who (the revamped version, not the original series).
 The show regularly has black characters in historical settings.
 "Hang on, why are there two black men in President Nixon's security detail?" you might ask, but it should be noted that in the real world President Kennedy was the first to hire a black Secret Service agent, and Nixon also had at least one black agent.
 Similarly, many of the earlier historical episodes are set in fairly cosmopolitan places (e.g. Renaissance Venice) so it's not -completely- implausible that there would be non-white characters present.
 (In the case of Renaissance Italy, for example, the first duke of Florence was born to a black mother; see Reality Is Unrealistic.)

-The Nixon episode also subverts it; one of the Doctor's allies is an ex-CIA agent who was sacked because he wants to get married.
+The Nixon episode also subverts it; one of the Doctor's allies is an ex-FBI agent who was sacked because he wants to get married.
 Later he and Nixon have this exchange: